 Upon acceptance to the Nursing Program, students are required to:

-- Open and maintain a CastleBranch account to meet all initial clinical requirements
+- Open and maintain a CastleBranch account when directed to meet all initial clinical

 - Student liability insurance (approx. $35).